paxan/your-credential-helpers/README.md

 ### Available programs

-1. osxkeychain: Provides a helper to use the OS X keychain as credentials store.
+1. macoskeychain: Provides a helper to use the macOS keychain as credentials store.
 2. secretservice: Provides a helper to use the D-Bus secret service as credentials store.
 3. wincred: Provides a helper to use Windows credentials manager as store.
 4. pass: Provides a helper to use `pass` as credentials store.

 #### Note

-`pass` needs to be configured for `docker-credential-pass` to work properly.
+`pass` needs to be configured for `${HELPER_PREFIX}-pass` to work properly.
 It must be initialized with a `gpg2` key ID.
 Make sure your GPG key exists is in `gpg2` keyring as `pass` uses `gpg2` instead of the regular `gpg`.

 ## Development